-When Pin 6 is disconnected from input return, the converter will restart in the soft-start mode (15 ms max before the converter is fully on).
+When Pin 6 is disconnected from input return, the converter will restart in the soft-start mode.
 Pin 6 must be kept low for at least 2 milliseconds to initiate a full soft start.
 Shorter off times will result in a partial soft start.
-Figure 23 shows the input characteristics of Pin 6.
+Figure 21 shows the input characteristics of Pin 6.

-Figure 23.
-Input Characteristics of Pin 6 When Pulled Low

-Pin 7 (SYNC)
+Figure 21.
+Input Characteristics of Pin 6 When Pulled Low Pin 7 (SYNC)

 Pin 7 can be used for connecting multiple converters to a master clock.
-This master clock can be either an externally user-supplied clock or it can be a converter that has been modified and designated as a master unit.
+This master clock can be either an externally usersupplied clock or it can be a converter that has been modified and designated as a master unit.
 Consult factory for availability of these devices.
-Capacitive coupling of the clock signal will insure that if the master clock stops working the individual units will continue to operate at their own internal clock frequency, thereby eliminating a potential single point failure.
+Capacitive coupling of the clock signal will ensure that if the master clock stops working the individual units will continue to operate at their own internal clock frequency, thereby eliminating a potential single point failure.
 Capacitive coupling will also permit a wider duty cycle to be used.
-Consult factory for more information.
 The SYNC pin has an internal pull-down so it is not necessary to sink any current when driving the pin low.
+Reference Figure 28 for a fault tolerant, secondary side powered SYNC drive circuit.